midlajmarutha/WebRTC-Handshake-Demo/README.md

 # WebRTC Demo

-## This is a simple demonstration of WebRTC peer to peer handshake
+## This is an example of two devices communicating directly via WebRTC without a signaling server.

 > Take a look at the live **[Demo](https://midlajmarutha.github.io/WebRTC-Handshake-Demo/)**.